Mental Health Facilities Santa Barbara County, CA

 Santa Barbara County Child And Family Mental Health Services

-Santa Barbara County Child And Family Mental Health Services is a mental health clinic in Santa Barbara County, California, located at 429 North San Antonio Road, 93110 zip code.
-Santa Barbara County Child And Family Mental Health Services offers outpatient treatment.
-Santa Barbara County Child And Family Mental Health Services provides dialectical behavior therapy, psychotropic medication and trauma therapy to children / adolescents and young adults.
-Santa Barbara County Child And Family Mental Health Services also supports people with serious mental illness and transitional age young adults.
-Some other services provided by Santa Barbara County Child And Family Mental Health Services include education services, mentoring/peer support/consumer-run services and family psychoeducation.
+Santa Barbara County Child And Family Mental Health Services is a mental health facility in Santa Barbara County, CA, located at 429 North San Antonio Road, 93110.
+Santa Barbara County Child And Family Mental Health Services provides outpatient treatment.
+Santa Barbara County Child And Family Mental Health Services provides trauma therapy, behavior modification and cognitive behavioral therapy to young adults and children / adolescents.
+Santa Barbara County Child And Family Mental Health Services also supports transitional age young adults and people with serious mental illness.
+Some other services available at Santa Barbara County Child And Family Mental Health Services include psychosocial rehabilitation services, mentoring/peer support/consumer-run services and case management.

 Learn More